 Understanding Infrastructure Development | A practitioner's perspective

 Welcome to my Infrastructure Development free masterclass.
-I know I speak more about tourism development in Africa here, but I will be doing us a disservice if I don’t share my expertise on Infrastructure Development, which I am most committed to and passionate about.
+I know I speak more about tourism development in Africa here, but I will be doing us a disservice if I don’t share my expertise on Infrastructure Development and Financing, which I am most committed to and passionate about.
 Looks like the blog is evolving, though synergically…..!.:):)

 What is Infrastructure Development